 NOTE: Please be aware curriculum Maps may be subject to change due to the disruptions caused by the Covid19 pandemic.

 Sept 2020 – July 2021 – Number Of Lesson For Each Subject

 |Subjects||Year 7||Year 8||Year 9||Year 10||Year 11|

-In year 10 and year 11 girls study the core subjects of English Language and Literature (6 period per cycle) and Mathematics (5 periods) to GCSE.
-All girls take Biology, Chemistry and Physics as separate subjects to a minimum of the GCSE Trilogy award (2 GCSE’s) on 2 or 3 periods per cycle.
+In year 10 and year 11 girls study the core subjects of English Language and Literature and Mathematics to GCSE.
+All girls take Biology, Chemistry and Physics as separate subjects to a minimum of the GCSE Trilogy award (2 GCSE’s) on 2 periods per cycle with options of separate science in year 11.
 Girls also take Urdu/Arabic, Art, RE, History to give a total of 9 or 10 GCSE’s.
 Each subject has 2 to 4 periods teaching per cycle.
 Current year 7 and 8 learners will also be given the further opportunity to choose between GCSE Art or GCSE Computer Science.
 GCSE exam boards for English and Science Exams are AQA, all other exams are sat with either Pearson/Edexcel or OCR exam boards.

 Departmental Planning And Delivery

 Within this overall curriculum structure the responsibility for monitoring schemes of work and delivering the curriculum lies with the Head Teacher and SLT.
 SOWs or termly plans will guide the day to day work of the different subject teachers.
 SOW’s are being further developed to include SMSC, FBV, Differentiation, Cross curriculum links, AFL methods, and learning support comments.
 To promote quality teaching teachers have an agenda item on teaching and learning at planned meetings.
 The nature of classroom teaching is guided by BIGS SOW’s and marking, assessment and feedback policy.